5 min

 • People with some forms of glaucoma, such as congenital glaucoma, may have changes in the colour of their eyes.

-• People with acute angle-closure glaucoma may experience nausea or vomiting, eye pain, redness, and blurry vision.
+• People with acute angle-closure glaucoma may experience nausea, vomiting, eye pain, redness, and blurry vision.

 • Glaucoma can make it difficult to distinguish between objects with similar colours or low contrast, such as dark grey on black or light grey on white.